sveltejs/rfcs/0000-declarative-actions.md

 ### Parameters

 Currently the only way to pass multiple arguments to an action is by having an object as the second parameter.
-This is the convention I am proposing to implement parameters in declarative actions.
+This is a convention we could use to pass arguments to Declarative Actions.
 The exported props of an action would be set with an object (it's really simple with an example).

 Example (TypeScript for clarity):